 We have an older kittie at the ranch where we board our horses whom I’ve named Sandy.
 We know nothing about her history, but she has been at the ranch since we arrived 5 years ago.
 She’s very friendly and has a timeless, ageless quality about her.

+She’s a basic looking cat with all the cat parts without the cuteness or beauty one usually sees in kitties.
 In fact, you might even say she is plain with a coat of blended back and gray without a faint striped pattern.
 She has skinny bowed legs that look as if she’s been riding a horse for too long.

 Sandy’s beauty is easy to overlook because there is really nothing physical that is outstanding about her.
 Yet when you look beneath the surface, her beauty radiates brightly.